SerenityOS/jakt/README.md

 // "b" is a deep copy of "a", they do not refer to the same Point
 ```

-**jakt** generates a default constructor for structs.
+**Jakt** generates a default constructor for structs.
 It takes all fields by name.
 For the `Point` struct above, it looks like this:

 ```jakt
 Point(x: i64, y: i64)